Get to know this year's students from Agder

 The cleaning is carefully inspected every day.

-– We cannot risk illness or viruses on board, so the requirements for washing are strict, says Seierstad.
+– We cannot risk illness or viruses on board, so the washing requirements are strict, says Seierstad.

 At half past seven in the morning there is breakfast, and at eight o'clock there is flag raising.
 Then it is a whirlwind of washing, teaching, and watches on deck.
 The students have both daytime and nighttime watches.

+School life also offers very special experiences.
+The students travel to different places and receive education that is closely linked to the surroundings.
 Not only is the classroom on board a boat, it also functions as a dormitory.
-The beds are used as sofas during classes, and the students sleep either in hammocks or bunk beds.
+The beds are used as sofas in the lessons, and the students sleep either in hammocks or bunk beds.

 – We have a large common area below deck that is divided into two sides.
 That's where we eat, have classes and sleep.